-- A. Continue to identify and purchase materials to support vertically aligned multi-tiered systems of academic support; - B. Analyze results of state and local assessments to determine strengths and areas of improvement for the current English Language Arts, Mathematics and Science programs; - C. Complete program review in 2019-20 of K-8 Science and implement recommendations approved by the Board of Education; - a.
-Implement new instructional materials for Gr.
-6-8 science (2019-2020); and - b.
-Review K-5 science instructional materials and align with NCCR-Science standards; - i.
-Develop (2019-2020) and implement a plan of action (2020-2021); - D. Begin a program review for: - a.
-K-8 Math (2018-2019); - i.
-Review K-8 math instructional materials and align with NCCR-Math standards; - ii.
-Develop (2019-2020) and implement a plan of action (2020-2021); and - b.
-K-12 Social Studies (2020-2021); - i.
-Review K-12 social studies instructional materials and align with NCCR-Social Studies standards; - ii.
-Develop (2020-2021) and implement a plan of action (2021-2022) - E. Expand course offerings and program services for students who need additional academic and/or behavioral support or challenge. - a.
-Develop Decision Rules for Universal Screening & Progress Monitoring; and - b.
-Develop a district-approved list of Intervention Programs/Supports (Reading Math). - F. Align the Nebraska Career Readiness Standards to all content area standards. - 3.
-High quality assessment and data collection tools to support student learning: The District will... - A. Sustain a robust assessment system to support a multi-tiered system of supports (MTSS) that includes universal screening and progress monitoring; - a.
-Continue to develop and utilize eduCLIMBER to gather and analyze assessment data; i.
+- A. Continue to identify and purchase materials to support vertically aligned multi-tiered systems of academic support; - B. Ongoing analysis of results for state and local assessments to determine strengths and areas of improvement for the current English Language Arts, Mathematics and Science programs; - C. Begin a program review for: - a.
+K-12 English Language Arts (2021-2023); - i.
+Review K-12 ELA instructional materials and align with NCCR-ELA standards; - ii.
+Develop (2021-2022) and implement a plan of action (2022-2023); and - b.
+K-12 Math (2022-2023); - i.
+Review K-12 math instructional materials and align with NCCR-Math standards;

+- ii.
+Develop (2022-2023) and implement a plan of action (2023-2024) - E. Expand course offerings and program services for students who need additional academic and/or behavioral support or challenge. - a.
+Develop Reading Decision Rules for Universal Screening & Progress Monitoring; and - b.
+Develop a district-approved list of Intervention Programs/Supports (Reading Math). - F. Align the Nebraska Career Readiness Standards to all content area standards (ongoing). - G. Align instructional materials and course offerings with the Nebraska Financial Literacy Act (2022)

+- 3. High quality assessment and data collection tools to support student learning: The District will... - A. Sustain a robust assessment system to support a multi-tiered system of supports (MTSS) that includes universal screening and progress monitoring; - a.
+Continue to develop and utilize eduCLIMBER to gather and analyze assessment data; - i.
 Provide training to District Data Leaders for use of eduCLIMBER - b.
-Utilize data to identify and serve students who need additional academic support, acceleration or challenge; - B. Ensure that each student makes at least 1 year of growth using multiple measures including classroom-based, district-wide and state-adopted assessment systems;

-- C. Provide time for teachers to develop and administer formative and summative assessments in Grades K-12, including common assessments for specific courses or subject areas (Math, ELA, Science); - a.
+Utilize data to identify and serve students who need additional academic support, acceleration or challenge; - B. Ensure that each student makes at least 1 year of growth using multiple measures including classroom-based, district-wide and state-adopted assessment systems; - C. Provide time for teachers to develop and administer formative and summative assessments in Grades K-12, including common assessments for specific courses or subject areas (Math, ELA, Science); - a.
 Utilize formative and summative assessments to monitor and adjust classroom instruction; and - D. Provide staff training and time for collaboration to analyze and utilize assessment data.